Cause for Alarm (album): Critical reception

+Ellis Heasley of Distorted sound magazine added that the album “boldly broke down the seemingly insurmountable barriers between two genres.”
+He also stated that the Metalcore genre owns “heavy and obvious debt to this record.”

 In 2005, Cause for Alarm was ranked number 302 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
+Whilst The Village Voice ranked the album at number 8 on its 2013 list of the "Top 20 New York Hardcore and Metal Albums of All Time".

-Several critics, including Phil Donahue, Jello Biafra and the fanzine Maximum Rocknroll, have criticized Agnostic Front for the controversial lyrics of the song "Public Assistance", written for the band by then-Carnivore frontman Peter Steele.
+Several critics, including Phil Donahue, Jello Biafra and the fanzine Maximum Rocknroll, have criticized Agnostic Front for the controversial lyrics of the song "Public Assistance", written for the band by then-Carnivore frontman Peter Steele which pointed cruel aim at welfare recipients.
 Steele went on to write a very similar song for his new band Type O Negative named Der Untermensch, which appeared on their album Slow Deep and Hard.

 In 2014 the album was inducted into the Decibel Hall of Fame.